This is the syllabus for CSC580: Principles of Machine Learning.

 Students will learn the fundamentals of unsupervised and supervised machine learning methods, the computational and quality tradeoffs between different methods, and how to adapt existing methods to fit their own research needs.

-Lectures, individual assignments, written exams, projects, in-class discussions.
+Videoconference lectures, individual assignments, written exams, projects, group discussions.

 A successful student will be able to implement and explain the limitations of many of the central methods and techniques in machine learning: